• Home

 Holiday Cookies: Our favorite holiday tradition is baking “gingerbread martial arts people cookies”.
 Cookies and gingerbread houses are delightful options.
 Having a traditional family recipe is even better.

-New years games, reading notes from good things, great times jar, letting kids stay up, counting down to the new year, staying in our pajamas on the first day of the year all day are some of our favorite traditions.
+New Year’s Traditions: New years games, reading notes from good things, great times jar, letting kids stay up, counting down to the new year, staying in our pajamas on the first day of the year all day are some of our favorite traditions.

 Eid Celebration: Waking up on the morning of el-Eid, dressing up, celebrating Eid of elder ones and getting gifts are great ways to remember Eid celebrations for kids.